Vincent S. Perez

 He currently resides in Manila with his wife Leigh Talmage and enjoys diving and sailing.
 His book “Chasing Moonlight” commemorated his 50th birthday in 2008.

-Mr Pérez’s first term of office expires in December 2012.
+Mr Pérez’s second term of office expires in December 2016.